bimlu/ignou-alt/docs/intro.md

 sidebar_position: 1
 ---

-# ALT.IGNOU
+# IGNOUWALA

-## alt.ignouwala.com
+## ignouwala.com

 > Online IGNOU Information Center.

 ## What it is

-alt.ignouwala.com provides all kinds of Information and FAQs about IGNOU (Indira Gandhi National Open University).
+ignouwala.com provides all kinds of Information and FAQs about IGNOU (Indira Gandhi National Open University).

 All the data is in this website is extracted from IGNOU Common Prospectus (July-2021) which is available at http://ignou.ac.in/userfiles/Common-Prospectus-English.pdf.